-Annie’s Place is a three star self catering holiday apartment for up to four visitors at Birsay Palace on West Mainland Orkney.
-We have a WINTER BREAK OFFER of 10% off the low season price for bookings of 4-7 nights during January, February and March 2017.
+Annie’s Place is a self catering, ground floor apartment with easy access for up to four visitors in the seaside village of Birsay Palace on West Mainland Orkney.
 Immediate access to garden, sea shore, shop.
+Ideal for dog walking, cycling, bird watching, free fishing, historic world heritage sites.
+Immediate access to garden, sea shore, shop, tearoom and historic buildings.
 Ideal for dog walking, cycling, bird watching, free fishing, historic world heritage sites.

 For more information and to book online please visit our website

 Additional folding bed and child's cot and high chair can be provided by arrangement.
-A recent guest commented that " the accommodation was just perfect for 2-4 adults/children", whilst another thanked us for making additional provision for her family of five.
+A recent guest commented that " the accommodation was just perfect for 2-4 adults/children, with everything we needed easily available", whilst another thanked us for making additional provision for her family of five.

 In Annie's Place there is a well equipped kitchen with dining area, a modern bathroom (with shower over the bath) and sitting room with comfortable leather armchairs and sofa.
-Wifi, TV, DVD, board games,jigsaws and books are also provided.
-The furniture, fittings and bed linen are of excellent quality, as the flat was refurbished in 2015.
+Wifi, TV, DVD, board games, jigsaws and books are also provided.
+The furniture, fittings and bed linen are of excellent quality, as the flat is regularly refurbished and updated.
 The overall facilities are praised by all guests, with positive comments on the flat's "exceptionally clean, uncluttered and cosy" appearance.
 Orkney landscapes and seascapes by one of Scotland's leading artists, Rosanne Barr, are featured within the flat, reflecting the sea and country scenes which surround Annie's Place.

 Birsay is an ideal centre for walking, cycling (bikes available) and touring and there is free trout fishing on Boardhouse Loch with boat hire available in season.
 Music, dance and drama festivals run throughout the year with folklore and science events to stretch the mind and senses beyond and afar.